apredeus/annogesic_scripts/README.md

 After this, just copy the wig files into the appropriate sub-directory of the `ANNOgesic`-generated directory structure.

-## Suggested workflow
+## Original TSS calling workflow

-Overall processing is done as follows:
+ANNOgesic/TSSpredator manual suggests the following processing sequence:

 * Run TSS prediction with default settings;
 * Curate a selection (~ 200kb) of predicted TSS: remove bad predictions, and *add missing good TSS sites*;